GihanAyesh/170676P-DrivenData-CS4622/README.md

 * Num_private - 99% of the rows are zeros
 * region- Highly correlated with region_code
 * Recorded_by - Has only one value for every row
-* scheme_name - Over 50% of the rows has null
+* scheme_name - Around 50% of the rows has null
 * Payment - Highly correlated with payment_type
 * quality_group- Highly correlated with water_quality
 * quantity_group- Highly correlated with quantity